benaug/Group-SCR/README.md

 Note, some custom functions share a name between these two samplers, so you must restart the R session when switching samplers so that Nimble will reload the correct versions.

+Update 1/22/22: Found out the nimble-supplied slice sampler for group size was not correct.
+Replaced with the same Metropolis-Hastings update used in Emmett et al.

 Disclaimer: This code has not been tested extensively.
-Testing currently underway.
+I will remove this disclaimer when the code has been tested.